May 12, 2026

 Plus, if you fall far enough behind on repaying a payday loan, the lender can sell your debt to a third-party collections agency, which will continue the effort of trying to secure your repayment.
 Not only is this stressful, but it also has negative consequences for your credit that can stay on your credit report for a few years.

-While you may end up paying more in interest over time with a personal loan, the benefit is that you repay the funds with fixed monthly payments rather than a lump sum due within just two weeks of originally borrowing the money.
-This repayment structure is often easier to fit into your budget, so it could lessen the risk of falling behind on payments.
+While you may end up paying more in interest over time with a personal loan, the benefit is that you repay the funds with fixed monthly payments rather than a lump sum due within just two weeks of borrowing.
+This repayment structure is often easier to fit into your budget, which could reduce the risk of falling behind on payments.

 If you need to borrow money and you're trying to decide between a payday loan and a personal loan, you can use the following guidelines to help narrow down your choice.